zutrinken/attila/README.md

 # Attila

 A content focused responsive theme for [Ghost](https://github.com/tryghost/ghost/).
-Check it out at [attila.peteramende.de](https://attila.peteramende.de/).
-If you enjoy using Attila you can [support](https://paypal.me/zutrinken) it here.
+You can see it live [here](https://attila.peteramende.de/).
+If you enjoy using Attila you can support it by [buying me a coffee](https://paypal.me/zutrinken).

 <img src="https://raw.githubusercontent.com/zutrinken/attila/master/src/screenshot.webp" />